NUbots/NUbook/README.md

 NUbook is the handbook and high-level documentation for the NUbots team.
 You can read the latest version at <https://nubook.netlify.com/.>

-If you want to add or update content goto <https://nubook.netlify.app/system/nubook>.
+If you want to add or update content go to <https://nubook.netlify.app/system/nubook>.